open/close all folders

 The first villain to be introduced in the comic, guilty of defaming Dr. McNinja's name in a new burger promotion.
 Appears later in "There is a Raptor in my Office" and later in "AWOL MD"

-Your Mime Makes It Real: Donald is a mime with this ability.
+- Your Mime Makes It Real: Donald is a mime with this ability.
 The hero defeats him with a pantomime of an invisible rocket launcher, while King Radical simply decks him while yelling "I don't believe in mimes!"
 Doc eventually figures out that the magic requires the practitioner to use Clap Your Hands If You Believe, and prevents McBonald from using it by undermining his confidence.

 Became the bitter enemy to the McNinja family after Dan humiliated him.
 Did a series of action films in which he carved a swath through ninjakind with the aid of copious amounts of The Law of Conservation of Ninjutsu and bloodshed.